moneytoo/Player/README.md

  * Horizontal swipe to quickly seek
  * Vertical swipe to change brightness (left) / volume (right)
  * Pinch to zoom (Android 7 or higher)
- * PiP (Picture in Picture) on Android 8 or higher
+ * PiP (Picture in Picture) on Android 8 or higher (resizable on Android 11 or higher)
  * Resize (fit/crop)
  * Volume boost
- * No ads, tracking or even the Internet permission
+ * No ads, tracking or even the Internet permission (no storage permission either)

 To load an external (non-embedded) subtitles, long press the file open action in the bottom bar.